o-santi/o-santi.github.io/content/blog/rust-is-not-about-memory-safety.md

 from it, it can be inferred that the grammar **must not** allow in the language any words that does not have defined semantics, and in the opposite direction, that the language should not specify semantics to any program that cannot be parsed by the rules of the grammar. both of these are required in order to make study of this grammar &lt;-&gt; language partnership fun, pleasing, and most importantly sound.

-going beyond, formal language theory also gives you the knowledge that the execution of any program can be given as a set of grammar rules in an abstract machine (the most famous one being a turing machine). in the same way you can define a set of grammar rules to parse parenthesized arithmetic expressions using a stack automaton, you can define a set of grammar rules to model the execution of a C program, and, albeit super complex, can be modeled as a turing machine. this usually gets the name of C abstract machine, and is the basis for formal specification of behavior in the language.
+going beyond, formal language theory also gives you the knowledge that the execution of any program can be given as a set of grammar rules in an abstract machine (the most famous one being a turing machine). in the same way you can define a set of grammar rules to parse parenthesized arithmetic expressions using a stack automaton, you can define a set of grammar rules to model the execution of a C program, that, albeit super complex, can be modeled as a turing machine. this usually gets the name of C abstract machine, and is the basis for formal specification of behavior in the language.

 and no, i'm not talking about modeling a C parser as a state machine (which probably is easier than most languages, if you ignore pre-processor stuff). i'm talking about modeling C **execution** as a language being parsed. drawing a parallel, when parsing parenthesized expressions, you pop things in and out of the stack to represent "balancedness", and in the same way, when "parsecuting" C code, you must write to memory, represent side effects, represent type casts and pointer conversions and everything **as part of the language**.